JasonAHendry/deutsch-lernen/verbs.md

 anrufen - to call someone

 Regular: True
-anrufen is a seperable verb.
+anrufen is a separable verb.

             | Person       | Singular | Plural |
             | ------------ | -------- | ------ |